battlestarorion/bso/docs/DEPLOY.md

 ## Deploy
 1. git push staging master - Push your local master to staging
+2. git push live master - Push your local master to live
-2. git push live master - Push your local master to live (and for first time setup, run deploy_secrets.sh from the root game folder on your dev machine)
+3. (in vm repo) git push cloud master - Push your local vm master to the server (and for first time setup, run deploy_secrets.sh from the root game folder on your dev machine)

 ## Managing evennia on VPS